PugazharasanC/Problem-Solving-Jan-02/README.md

 # Day 5: Trees, Binary Search Trees (BST), and Recursion
 ## Key Topics: Trees, binary search trees (BST), tree traversals, recursion techniques.
 ## Session Focus:
-Learn about binary trees and binary search trees: traversals (pre-order, in-order, post-order), finding LCA (lowest common ancestor), and tree height.
+-Learn about binary trees and binary search trees: traversals (pre-order, in-order, post-order), finding LCA (lowest common ancestor), and tree height.
-Recursive approaches for tree-related problems.
+-Recursive approaches for tree-related problems.
 ## Session Practice Questions:
-Find the height of a binary tree.
+1. Find the height of a binary tree.
-Perform a pre-order traversal of a binary tree.
+1. Perform a pre-order traversal of a binary tree.
-Check if a binary tree is a binary search tree (BST).
+1. Check if a binary tree is a binary search tree (BST).
-Find the lowest common ancestor (LCA) of two nodes in a BST.
+1. Find the lowest common ancestor (LCA) of two nodes in a BST.
-Count the number of leaf nodes in a binary tree.
+1. Count the number of leaf nodes in a binary tree.
 ## Post-session Practice Questions:
 1. Perform an in-order traversal iteratively.
 1. Find the diameter of a binary tree.